Sank-Infinity/Corona-19/README.md

 -Make sure You have installed all depedencies required for script.

--For getting Well Sorted results use SPYDER IDLE.
+-For getting well organized results use SPYDER IDLE.

 -Run script unitwise.